Kotaku has a cynical rundown of how Xbox One will handle used games. Basically, my fears are confirmed:

 But it is remarkably effective.
 And it’s not as creepy as it sounds.
 I’ve found that by asking many questions, I can eventually land on a topic that genuinely interests me and have a real conversation.

 Here’s why it works.
 Everyone you meet is an expert in something.
-It may be something seemingly trivial, like mall security procedures1 or class action lawsuits, but no one’s made it 20+ years in life without learning a lot about something.
+It may be something seemingly trivial, like mall security procedures or class action lawsuits, but no one’s made it 20+ years in life without learning a lot about something.

 If you can find that hidden expertise, you’ll be amazed at the level of detail and character you can get out of someone about their job, their life, or their hobbies.